The value you can gain by owning Long Term Care insurance includes:

 How does this special kind of insurance work?

-Buying creates a special pool of funds, which are guaranteed and available to hire professional help.
-This means you can be in control of when and where help will be received.
-Having a pool of funds functions as a wall around your savings.
+Buying creates a plan with a guaranteed pool of funds, which will be available to hire professional help.
+Owning means you can be in control of when and where help will be received.
+This pool of funds functions as a wall around your savings.

 The growing pool of money provides significant value.
 A Single person age 55 who selects a plan with a three year Benefit Period; an initial Benefit Amount of $7,000 a month; inflation protection; and then looks to the future, e.g. say at age 82, when assistance might be needed the 5% compound inflation option results in a Maximum Benefit pool of $940,831.